Sidharth-Saji/WildFire_Monitoring_Using_Satellite_Image/README.md

 ## Project Overview

-The objective of this project is to develop a wildfire detection model that can analyze satellite images and identify areas prone to wildlifes.we aim to detect and predict wildfires at a certain place.
+The objective of this project is to develop a wildfire detection model that can analyze satellite images and identify areas prone to wildlfire.
+We aim to detect and predict wildfires at a certain place.

 ## Dependencies